WandererGuy/object_color_recognition/README.md

 3. **main.py**:
-   - This script sets up a FastAPI server to expose the inference functionality through an API.
+   - This script sets up a FastAPI server to expose the inference functionality through an API. first fix your own ip in config.yml file
    - **Usage**: `python main.py`

+   using postman request , with form-data in body , with 2 keys , target_class and img_path
 ---

 ## API Usage